-- The Risk team periodically compiles industry reviews which include a review of the relevant credit portfolio to identify developing risks.
-Industry sector reviews and analysis of the clients in the portfolio is presented to the RMM with appropriate proposed actions where necessary: - Constantly reviewing scenarios e.g. the impact of a sovereign downgrade: - · Appropriate actions are implemented to ensure that risk remains within acceptable levels; and - Traded credit risk exposures are stressed on an on-going basis against several macro-economic scenarios.
+- The Risk team periodically compiles industry reviews which include a review of the relevant credit portfolio to identify developing risks. - Constantly reviewing scenarios e.g., the impact of a sovereign downgrade; - Appropriate actions are implemented to ensure that risk remains within acceptable levels; and - Traded credit risk exposures are stressed on an on-going basis against several macro-economic scenarios.